 Overland Travel in Ecuador

-In one of the Andean countries on South America’s western side, your overland journey will include driving up and down many, many mountains.
+In one of the Andean countries on South America’s western coast, your overland journey will include driving up and down many, many mountains.
 The Pan-American Highway cuts straight through the country and the Andes offers lots of side roads to take you to national parks and volcanos.

 Tired of the mountains?
 Drive east into the Amazon Basin, or west to the coast.
 Small as Ecuador is, you don’t need much time to travel from one climate zone to the next.
 Traveling in an overland vehicle makes this country all the more accessible and fun to explore.
-It’s safe, easy to navigate, and great for wild camping.
+Ecuador safe, easy to navigate, and great for wild camping.

 Giant snails, army ants, red creepers, and walking palm trees are among the beauties you will find in the cloud forest in Ecuador – a photo essay.

 What’s the lure of the Pan Americana?
 I asked a number of overlanders what made them drive (parts of) the Pan American Highway that links Alaska with Ushuaia.

 Part 3 in the series Problem Solving on the Road, this time focused on the car workshop in Quito, Ecuador.